scikit-hep/vector/.github/CONTRIBUTING.md

 * `numba.awkward`: The awkward-numba backend

 In the future, you may not need to import so many subpackages.
 But that's for a later time.

+## Adding a method

+If you add a new simple method (returns a value), you need to:

+1. `core.lorentz.all`: The ufunc goes here.
+2. `common.lorentz.all`: The method gets added here.
+Docstring goes here.
+This adds `np.errstate` if division is valid.
+3.